rhythm-gaming/rgc/docs/spec.md

 * usually has an extension `.rgc` (other extensions are allowed),
 * MUST be UTF-8 encoded, SHOULD NOT include a BOM-mark,
 * SHOULD use LF (and not CR+LF) as line separator,
-* is a valid JSON file which...
+* MUST be a valid JSON file which...
-  * MUST have an object at the top level, and
+  * MUST have an object at the top level,
+  * MUST NOT contain any duplicated fields, and
-  * MAY NOT contain `null`.
+  * MAY NOT contain `null` unless specified otherwise.

-Unless otherwise specified (usually with `// custom fields allowed` comment in the pseudocode), fields of an object that are not specified in this document might not be preserved by an implementation.
+Unless otherwise specified, fields of an object that are not specified in this document MAY be ignored by an implementation.

+When there is a `// custom fields allowed` in the pseudocode of a struct, any implementation SHOULD preserve any unknown fields present in the struct.

-For any field specified in this document, any specified type SHOULD be obeyed (for example, strings MUST NOT be used for storing `i32`), except for `i64` or `u64`.
+For any field specified in this document, the specified type SHOULD be used to represent the field value in JSON (for example, strings MUST NOT be used to store an `i32` field), except for `i64` or `u64`.

 For any field with `i64` or `u64` type, the field's value is permitted to be stored as the base-10 `string` representation of the integer, and any reader MUST be able to handle these cases.